erikpeter/fbroc/readme.md

 the necessary performance all critical algorithms are implemented in C++.
 On my machine fbroc is capable of calculating about 100000 bootstrap replicates for a ROC curves constructed from 500 observations in about one second.

+To try out the package you can visit the [package website](http://www.epeter-stats.de/roc-curve-analysis-with-fbroc/).
+A shiny interface for this package is hosted there.

 To install: